OctopusDeploy/blog/blog/2017-09/scheduled-recurring-deployments-rfc.md

 #### Days per month schedule

-Run on a specific day of the month or the 1st, 2nd, 3rd, 4th or last day of the week in the month at the specified start time.
+Run on a specific day of the month, or the Nth particular weekday of the month, at the specified start time.

 ![](srd-new-days-per-month-trigger.png)